analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

 #### RANK()
 - assigns a rank to each row within a result set, with ties receiving the same rank
-- note that subsequent ranks get skipped based on number on tied entries
+- note that subsequent ranks get skipped based on number of tied entries
 - i.e. when three sales reps tie for rank 1 below then the next rank assigned will be 4

 ```sql